Email FacebookTwitterMenu burgerClose thin

 Consider this example.
 Let’s say you’re taking on a $250,000 mortgage and your lender wants you to pay $5,000 in closing costs (or 2% of your loan amount).
 If you switch to a different lender who wants to lower your interest rate but raise your closing costs to 4% of your loan amount, you’ll have to pay at least $10,000 out of pocket.

-Getting the lower interest rate could save you money over the life of the loan.
+Getting a lower interest rate could save you money over the life of the loan.
 But having to pay more money at the closing table could leave you feeling financially strapped.
 If you’re already using a significant portion of your savings to cover your down payment, changing lenders might not be worth it.

 Top 3 Reasons to Avoid Changing Mortgage Lenders